markwragg/markwragg.github.io/_posts/2026-03-07-automating-ssl-certificate-renewal-in-azure.md

 ![Have I Been Expired example output](/content/images/2026/haveibeenexpired.png){: .align-center}

-While these tools offer a variety of features, you don't necessarily need them.
-For most Azure resources, you just need to hook up to a Key Vault, and then have a process to renew the certificate within that, which can be relatively simple.
+While the certificate automation tools listed above offer a variety of features, you don't necessarily need them.
+For most Azure resources, you just need to hook up to a Key Vault, and then have a scheduled process in place to renew the certificate within that, which can be relatively simple.

 ### Azure Key Vault